SergioMendolia/arkeo/docs/calendar-connector.md

 - **Real-time updates**: Changes to calendar events may take time to appear in iCal feeds
 - **Date filtering**: Only events for the specific requested date are included
 - **Time zone handling**: Events are displayed in your local time zone
+- **Deduplication scope**: Events are deduplicated by UID across all calendars, so shared events appear only once

 ## Advantages Over OAuth